 How to Declare Global Variable in VBA?

-Following are the ways to declare a global variable in excel VBA.
+The following are the ways to declare a global variable in excel VBA.

 #1 – Module Variables can be used in any Sub Procedure in the Same Module